Alistair Flood

 Tell us about you – what keeps you busy when you’re not marketing?

-When I’m not blogging about plants, you’re likely to find me cooking, reading, running, climbing, walking, strumming the guitar, or hitting up a few of the finest pubs in the surrounding area – often with my partner Vicky and our four-legged companion Marv.
+When I’m not engaging in philosophical debates with a toddler or blogging about plants, you’re likely to find me cooking, reading, running, climbing, walking, strumming the guitar, or hitting up a few of the finest pubs in the surrounding area.

 What is your current / all-time favourite game?
 Digital or physical, there are no rules!